net-zero-dri/net-zero-dri.github.io/events.md

 permalink: /events/
 ---
 ## Upcoming events

-Information on upcoming events to follow.
-* Computing Insight UK (CIUK) conference in Manchester, December 2022.
+#### Computing Insight UK (CIUK) conference in Manchester, December 2022.
+Information to follow.

+#### Workshops (led by members of the research community)
+A series of workshops will be organised within the scoping project in order to broaden discussion and gather evidence from a wide range of sources.
+The hosting of workshops will be outsourced in order to engage a range of organisations in the process. <br>
-* Workshops - dates tbc but likely to be in Autumn 2022.
+Details to be added in due course.
+Likely to be Autumn 2022.

+---
+## Past events

+#### Open meetings - 17th December 2021 & 10th January 2022

+These meetings were open to anyone who wants to learn more about the project and what options are available for getting involved or being allocated funding.
+There are two dates to maximise options for attendance.
+[Further details here](/open-meetings/).
+Refer back to this page or [subscribe](/subscribe/) to our mailing list for future meeting updates.

+#### Sandpit events - two events held in May 2022

+Two sandpit events were used to bring together new ideas and to allocate the funding for involvement of the community in proof-of-concept projects and workshops.
+[Further details here](/sandpit/).

-### Progress webinars
+#### Progress webinars

 We host project update webinars approximately monthly.